freifeld/fastSCSP/Readme.md

 During July 2015, we intend to release a standalone C++/CUDA implementation, as well as a MATLAB wrapper (these will not require python or pycuda).

+Remark: even though most of the work is done in CUDA, there are still some bookkeeping and minor computations and that are done outside the CUDA kernels.
+Thus, as to be expected, the C++ version is faster than the python one.

 Requirements
 -------------